lucylow/medical-triage-ai-vision/demo-app-VISION-TRACK/docs/DEMO_SCRIPT.md

 has a critical gap - there's no privacy-preserving way to match patients with trials without compromising sensitive medical data.

-Today, I'm excited to show you GreyGuard Trials - the world's first decentralized clinical trial matching platform that combines Fetch.ai autonomous agents with Internet Computer Protocol blockchain to solve this
+Today, I'm excited to show you TRIAGE A.I. - the world's first decentralized clinical trial matching platform that combines Fetch.ai autonomous agents with Internet Computer Protocol blockchain to solve this
 $50 billion problem."